 Gain advanced sensory knowledge, sharpen beverage management skills, and strengthen the all-important wine connections you need to excel.
 Whether you're already working in beverages or aspire to, The CIA's master's degree in wine management will prepare you to innovate and lead in the world of wine.
 Accepting applications now for Fall 2020 -- get started today!

 Challenge yourself; it's the only path which leads to growth.

-The Food Business School (FBS) is the executive and graduate education center of The Culinary Institute of America—and the world’s first business school dedicated to food entrepreneurship and innovation.
+The Food Business School (FBS) is the executive education center of The Culinary Institute of America—and the world’s first business school dedicated to food entrepreneurship and innovation.
 Established to meet the growing interest and need for broad food-system transformation, FBS is built for future leaders ready to tackle the planet’s most pressing food challenges—and its greatest business opportunities.